November 16, 2017

 The global poverty line was first established as living on less than $1/day, and has since been adjusted for inflation: http://www.worldbank.org/en/topic/poverty/brief/global-poverty-line-faq ↩

-The WHO’s fact sheets explicitly state that malaria is “preventable and curable”, using insecticide-treated mosquito nets and indoor residual spraying, and that TB is “treatable and curable” with a standard 6 month course of antimicrobial drugs. ↩
+The WHO’s fact sheets explicitly state that malaria is “preventable and curable”; for example, it can be prevented using insecticide-treated mosquito nets and indoor residual spraying.
+They also state that TB is “treatable and curable” with a standard 6 month course of antimicrobial drugs. ↩

 From the 80,000 Hours problem profile on health in poor countries: “The population of these countries is around 2 billion.
 To prevent 100 million DALYs each year each person in these countries would have to be given an average of 1/20th of a DALY each year.
 Given an existing life expectancy of around 65, this would require extending life expectancy by 3.25 years, or the equivalent in improved quality of health.
 This seems possible and if anything small relative to health gains achieved by other countries that have eliminated easily prevented diseases in the past.” ↩

 This isn’t to say that focusing on preventing and treating disease is the only way to tackle poverty-related suffering, but it’s the approach that we currently have the best evidence for, where it’s clear one can make a big difference for relatively little money. ↩

 Source: Center for Disease Control and Prevention https://www.cdc.gov/tb/topic/treatment/tbdisease.htm ↩